artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 ``/data/METS.uuid.xml`` contains the full `PREMIS`_ implementation (see PREMIS metadata for original file, PREMIS metadata: normalized files, PREMIS metadata: events, and PREMIS metadata: rights).
 The role of the :ref:`METS file
-<METS_schema>` is to link original objects to their preservation copies and to
+<METS_schema>` is to list all of the digital objects in the AIP (originally
-their descriptions and submission documentation, as well as to link PREMIS metadata to the objects in the AIP.
+ingested files, preservation masters, license files, ocr text files, submission documentation etc.), describe their relationships to each other, and link digital objects to their descriptive, technical, provenance and rights metadata.

 METS file structure
 ===================